ceilfors/ceilfors.github.io/_posts/2019-11-18-principles-serverless-architecture.md

 #### The meaning of expensive

-Expensive here are the hard limits you are facing with.
-Expensive may also be the duct-tapes that you have.
-Expensive here can translate to expensive to change or expensive to run.
+Working around your technical limitations can get expensive over time.
+Either your solution is getting expensive to change, or expensive to run, either of them are falling into this category.

 As previously described, there are always limitations from a commodity.
 Introducing duct-tapes to your solution might get costlier over time, and trying